[Updated 07/01/24]

 In this blog post, I’ll explore the various options available to millionaires for storing and growing their wealth.
 From traditional asset classes to more exotic investments, we’ll take a closer look at the strategies millionaires employ to protect and grow their fortunes.
 Whether you’re a millionaire looking for new ways to manage your money or just someone who wants to learn from the best, this post has something for you.

-According to Vanguard, the asset allocation of a typical millionaire household is:
+Despite what you might believe, stocks are the most popular asset class among millionaire households.
+According to Vanguard, the asset allocation of the typical millionaire is:

-As you can see in the chart below, this allocation has been relatively stable over time as well:
+More importantly, this allocation has been relatively stable over time:

 This gives us a good idea of how millionaires tend to invest their money within their investment accounts on average.
 However, it doesn’t tell us anything about how those allocations change over time within households.
 Since the chart above is the aggregate allocation across all households, we don’t get to see any age-related allocation changes.